primap-community/primap2/docs/data_format_details.rst

   For storage, the dataset should not be quantified, but for calculations the dataset should be quantified using pint_xarray.

-The Name of the data variable should be the entity, and if it has a gwp_context, the gwp_context in parentheses, separated from the entity by a space.
+The name of the data variable should be the entity, and if it has a gwp_context, the gwp_context in parentheses, separated from the entity by a space.

 Dataset Attributes